On the Noisy Gradient Descent that Generalizes as SGD: Theoretical study

-\begin{remark} The assumption~\eqref{eq:asp-cov} is satisfied when the data is almost surely bounded, i.e., $\norm{x}_2\le R$; and~\eqref{eq:asp-noise} holds for almost surely bounded data or when the model is well-specified, i.e., $\epsilon_n$ is independent with $x_n$, and i.i.d. of zero mean and variance $\sigma^2$~\cite{dieuleveut2017harder}. \end{remark}
+\begin{rmk*} The assumption~\eqref{eq:asp-cov} is satisfied when the data is almost surely bounded, i.e., $\norm{x}_2\le R$; and~\eqref{eq:asp-noise} holds for almost surely bounded data or when the model is well-specified, i.e., $\epsilon_n$ is independent with $x_n$, and i.i.d. of zero mean and variance $\sigma^2$~\cite{dieuleveut2017harder}. \end{rmk*}

 Typically the problem~\eqref{eq:loss} is learned by the averaged solution $\bar{\theta}_n = \frac{1}{n+1}\sum_{i=0}^n\theta_i$ of the (small batch) SGD~\cite{bach2013non,dieuleveut2017harder,defossez2015averaged}